paketo-buildpacks/rfcs/accepted/0000-buildpack-set-env-vars-defaults.md

 ## Implementation

-To implement this change, buildpacks that configure environment variables that are recognized by language-ecosystem tooling should set the `env.Default` option, not the `env.Override` option.
-This will allow the values of these environment variables to be configurable by buildpack users.
+To implement this change, buildpacks that configure environment variables that are recognized by language-ecosystem tooling should set the `env.Default` option, not the `env.Override` option at both build and launch.
+This will allow users to configure the values of these environment variables.

+Buildpacks should not, in general, use the values of language ecosystem environment variables at build time as their launch time values.
+These launch time values should be set by users directly via the Environment Variables buildpack or with `docker run --env NAME=value` or similar.

 <!---
 {{Give a high-level overview of implementation requirements and concerns.
 Be